Admissions & Degree Requirements

 I only want a master's degree.
 Should I still apply?

-No, we no longer offer a terminal master's degree.
+We do not offer a terminal master's degree.
 Students in our graduate program earn a master's degree as they work toward completing the doctoral degree.

 Can I be admitted in the spring semester?